KarthikRIyer/RayTracer/README.md

 ## Building

-The builds have been tested on VisualStudio 2019 with MSVC 14.2 and on Ubuntu 18.04LTS GNU C++ Compiler.
+The builds have been tested on Windows with MSVC 14.2 and on Ubuntu 18.04LTS GNU C++ Compiler.

 ### Windows

-#### Using VisualStudio
-You can build the project on Windows directly using VisualStudio by opening the `raytracer.soln` file.

-#### Using CMake
-To build using CMake create a `build` directory in the root directory of the project.
+To build install CMake create a `build` directory in the root directory of the project.
 From the `build` directory execute the following command in `cmd`:
 <br>
 ```console
 cmake -DCMAKE_BUILD_TYPE=Release ..